GraphAllocBench: A Flexible Benchmark for Preference-Conditioned Multi-Objective Policy Learning: GraphAllocBench

-By calculating the ratio of the measured hypervolume to the ideal analytical hypervolume, we are able to measure the performance of the trained RL agent against the best possible solution.
-We chose this metric over other metrics such as the Generational Distance (GD), which measures the average distance of objective vectors from the Pareto Front, because the hypervolume is more robust towards discontinuous Pareto Fronts, whereas other metrics are more suited to continuous Pareto Fronts.
-In addition, by measuring the ratio of the measured hypervolume over the ideal hypervolume, we can compare normalized scores across problems with different number of objectives more easily, as raw hypervolume values are not comparable across different objective dimensions.
+$\text{HV}_\text{ratio}$ measures agent performance against the best possible solution and, being normalized, allows comparison across problems with differing objective counts (raw HV values are not comparable across dimensions).
+We prefer HV over metrics such as Generational Distance because it is more robust to the discontinuous Pareto Fronts common in our benchmark.
 For scenarios where the ideal hypervolume is not available due to computational complexity (high number of demands or objectives), we use the raw hypervolume to compare across different algorithms or architectures for each fixed task.

 While hypervolume-based metrics can evaluate the overall quality and diversity of solutions, measuring the hypervolume becomes computationally expensive for high numbers of objectives, and may not provide the full picture in evaluating multi-objective problems ~\cite{ibrahim2024novelparetooptimalrankingmethod}, especially for PCPL.
 In particular, an agent may predict solutions close to the ideal Pareto Front some of the time, resulting in a high hypervolume, but the hypervolume metric does not indicate the reliability of single-shot predictions.